saturneric/GpgFrontend-Manual/src/content/docs/appendix/ai-policy.md

 independent projects with their own developers, their own review and their own audits.
 GpgFrontend asks them to do the job rather than inventing its own.

-This one you can check without trusting anybody.
+You can check this yourself, without trusting anybody.
 The source code contains no encryption algorithms of its own.
-It calls out to the GnuPG library from more than four hundred places across its core, and to the rPGP library from the Rust side.
-There is no home made cryptography in it to get wrong, whoever or whatever wrote the surrounding code.
+It calls the GnuPG library from more than four hundred places, and the rPGP library from the Rust side.
+There is no home-made cryptography in it to get wrong, no matter who or what wrote the surrounding code.

 **They are not in the app.** Neither GpgFrontend nor any of its modules contains an AI feature or contacts an AI service.
 Nothing you type, encrypt, sign or open